 The Epson Ecotank ET-2800 is a good option for printing wedding invitations.
 It’s a no frills all-in-one printer that’s inexpensive to operate.
 The photo quality is top notch.
 Halftones and greyscale is as good as I’ve seen on any 4 color inkjet printer.

 The print speed is slow and it doesn’t have auto duplex.
 So if you need two sided invitations you’ll have to reload the stack of paper after the first side prints.

-Compared to other Ecotank printers the quality will be the same.
+Compared to other Ecotank printers the quality is the same.
 Other models offer slightly faster print speeds, document feeders, fax and auto duplex.
 But those features aren’t necessary for this mission.

 The Epson Ecotank ET-2800 can handle heavy paper but only 20 sheets at a time.
 It comes with enough ink to print a few thousand invitations.
 Setup is easy from a PC or Mac.

 Epson needs to step up their phone app.
 Not that you will need it to print your wedding invitations.
 On the other hand Epson’s print driver is actually robust.
 It offers a handful of color management settings and other adjustments to get the best results.